Philips Avent DECT SCD570/10 ReviewPrice: $150.00 List | $102.60 at Amazon - 32% off

 This monitor has some of the features parents will be looking for including two-way communication with the baby and adjustable mic sensitivity to limit what level of sounds the baby unit picks up.
 However, it doesn't have sound activation which we think is a big deal because it keeps the parent unit quiet unless the baby is making noise.
 A quiet parent unit translates to a better night's sleep because you won't be interrupted by white noise or static.
 This may not be a big deal if you sleep well, but if any small noise keeps you up this monitor may not be the right choice for you.

 The baby unit also has a temperature sensor that was fairly accurate and showed only a 2-degree difference from the actual room temperature.

 The DECT SCD570/10 also has the following features:

-The Philips has an average EMF reading of 1.02 V/m at 6 ft from the baby unit.
+When placed 6 ft from the baby unit, the Philips has an average EMF reading of 1.02 V/m.
 This is the fourth lowest reading in the group.

 The amount of EMF exposure can be further decreased by placing the baby unit as far away from the crib as possible.
 The unit should still work well enough to pick up on your baby and any sounds you need to hear in the middle of the night.

 Philips makes a variety of sound and video monitors.
 We also tested the Philips Avent DECT SCD501/10 in this review and the Philips Avent SCD630 in our video monitor review.
 Both monitors also won awards.